ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 Regardless of the measures taken, it is crucial to have a documented plan in place for when the system is under attack.
 This plan should include __step-by-step instructions__ detailing actions to take during an attack.
 The plan should be clear and easy to follow, enabling engineers without much expertise on the topic to take appropriate action effectively.

+## Database Read Replicas

+Read replicas are copies of the main database that handle read queries, improving performance and reducing the load on the primary database.

+Benefits of Read Replicas:

+* __Improved Performance:__ Offload read queries from the main database.
+* __High Availability:__ Serve as backups in case the main database fails.
+* __Reporting and Analytics:__ Run complex queries without affecting the primary database.
+* __Audit Logs:__ Store audit logs separately, preserving main database resources.

+High availability and reporting/analytics are common use cases for read replicas.
+Many services offer the setup of read replicas out of the box, but it can also be implemented manually.

 ## Bonus: How to Scale an Application to Millions of Users